The Market Disconnect.

 What the affordability policy actually delivers

-Even in the most optimistic scenario — a 10% price drop offset by rising interest rates — the buyer ends up $38 a week better off.
-That doesn't meaningfully change behaviour or affordability perception.
-The policy is visible but the financial impact is minimal.
+Even in the most optimistic scenario, a 10% price drop offset by rising interest rates, the buyer ends up $38 a week better off.
+That doesn’t meaningfully change behaviour or affordability perception.

 What actually happens next.